wisdom3541/sharries_signature-shoppping-app/README.md

 # sharries_signature

-*A Shopping App Model that displays beauty product *Timbu API used in retreiving backend data.
+* A Shopping App Model that displays beauty product.
+* Timbu API used in retreiving backend data.

 ## Navigating through the App(screenshots):
 * Home page